Running Power Options

 Garmin Running Power

-Garmin released their running power solution in late 2017, and the first thing you need to know is that it's only compatible with the following watches: the Fenix 5 and Fenix 5 Plus series, the Forerunner 935, the Forerunner 645, and the Chronos.
+Garmin released their running power solution in late 2017, and the first thing you need to know is that it's only compatible with the following watches: the Fenix 5, Fenix 5 Plus, Fenix 6, Forerunner 935, Forerunner 945, Forerunner 645, and the Chronos.
 In addition to having a compatible watch, you also need either the Garmin HRM-TRI or HRM-RUN chest straps, or the Garmin RD Pod clip-on sensor.
 If you can check all of those boxes, you can download and use the free Running Power apps from Connect IQ.

 An obvious advantage of Garmin's solution is that you don't need to purchase a third-party hardware sensor to start running with power.
-A less obvious advantage is that Garmin's Running Power app is the only solution that compensates for wind.
-The app uses location-based weather data to calculate the impact of wind on your running power numbers.
-It's not as localized as having a twirling anemometer mounted to your head, but it's better than nothing (which is what the other running power options currently provide).
+A less obvious advantage is that Garmin's Running Power app compensates for wind.
+The app uses location-based weather data to calculate the impact of wind on your running power numbers, however, the built-in wind detection sensor on the New Stryd footpod is vastly superior.
+With Garmin, your wind data is likely coming from a station miles (or kilometers) away.

 - Third-party hardware not required